WICG/webcomponents/proposals/Template-Instantiation.md

             3. Let *beginningPosition* be the next code point in *template.*
         2. Otherwise,
             1. Let *state* be “initial”.
-        3. Got to step 6.e.
+        3. Got to step 6.iv.
     3. If *state* is “part” and the code point is U+007D RIGHT CURLY BRACKET and *lastCodePoint* is not U+005C REVERSE SOLIDUS,
         1. Let state be “endCurly”.
         2. Let *candidateEndingPosition* be *position*.
-        3. Go to step 6.e.
+        3. Go to step 6.iv.
     4. If state is “endCurly” and the code point is U+007D RIGHT CURLY BRACKET,
         1. If the code point is U+007D RIGHT CURLY BRACKET and *lastCodePoint* is not U+005C REVERSE SOLIDUS,
             1. Let *state* be “initial”.
             2. Let *expression* be the code points starting at *beginningPosition* and ending immediately before *candidateEndingPosition*.
             3. [Strip leading and trailing ASCII whitespace](https://infra.spec.whatwg.org/#strip-leading-and-trailing-ascii-whitespace) from expression.
-            4. Append the pair of type “pair” and *expression* to the end of *tokens.*
+            4. Append the pair of type “part” and *expression* to the end of *tokens.*
         2. Otherwise,
             1. Let *state* be “part”.
-        3. Go to step 6.e.
+        3. Go to step 6.iv.
     5. Let *lastCodePoint* be the current code point if *lastCodePoint* is not U+005C REVERSE SOLIDUS.
 Otherwise let *lastCodePoint* be U+0000 NULL.
     6. Advance *position* to the next [code point](https://infra.spec.whatwg.org/#code-point) in *template*.
 7. Return *tokens*.